tomasdavidorg/specification/specification.md

 ##### Auth Definition

-Auth definitions can be used to define authentication information that should be applied to resources defined in the operation property of [function definitions](#Function-Definition).
+Auth definitions can be used to define authentication information that is applied to resources defined in the operation property of [function definitions](#Function-Definition).

-It is not used as authentication information for the function invocation, but just to access the resource containing the function invocation information.
+If defined, it will replace the [security scheme]() described in the OpenAPI file.

 | Parameter | Description | Type | Required |
 | --- | --- | --- | --- |